A message on the topic of fish dishes. Creative project "fish dishes". Kitchen utensils for fish

 Characteristics of fish, nutritional value

-The ratio of nutrients in fish depends on its species, sex, stage of development, period of fishing, nature of nutrition, as well as on how deep the post-mortem changes occurred during storage.
+The ratio of nutrients in fish depends on its type, sex, stage of development, period of fishing, nature of nutrition, and also on how deeply post-mortem changes occurred during storage.
 The content of individual substances in different organs and muscles of the same individual is not the same.
-For example, dark muscles contain more chromoproteins (myoglobin, hemoglobin, cytochrome C), fats, fatty acids, lecithin, methionine, vitamin B12, iron, sulfur and less total nitrogen, unsaponifiable substances and cholesterol than light muscles.
+For example, dark muscles contain more chromoproteins (myoglobin, hemoglobin, cytochrome C), fats, fatty acids, lecithin, methionine, vitamin B12, iron, sulfur and less total nitrogen, unsaponifiable substances and cholesterol than light ones.

-The mass fraction of water in the muscles of fish depends on the species, fatness, physiological state and can range from 53% (common eel) to 89% (blue catfish).
-The main part of the water contained in the tissues is associated with a hydrophilic substrate (protein) due to capillary and osmotic forces.
+The mass fraction of water in the muscles of fish depends on the species, fatness, physiological state and can range from 53% (river eel) to 89% (blue catfish).
+The main part of the water contained in the tissues is associated with the hydrophilic substrate (protein) due to capillary and osmotic forces.

-The water-holding capacity of the muscle tissue of fish and seafood changes during post-mortem biochemical processes, during refrigeration.
-This property affects the juiciness, tenderness, consistency of the finished product, and to a large extent determines the loss of muscle juice during cooking and canning of aquatic organisms.
+The water-holding capacity of muscle tissue of fish and seafood changes during post-mortem biochemical processes and during refrigeration.
+This property affects the juiciness, tenderness, and consistency of the finished product, and largely determines the loss of muscle juice during culinary processing and canning of aquatic organisms.

-During curing and drying of aquatic organisms, steam blanching of a canned semi-finished product, the mass fraction of water in the tissues decreases sharply, while the nutritional and energy value of the products increases.
+When drying and drying hydrobionts, and steam blanching of canned semi-finished products, the mass fraction of water in the tissues sharply decreases, while the nutritional and energy value of the products increases.

-The mass fraction of protein and hydrobionts ranges from 7-8% (trepang, cucumaria, smoothhead) to 22-23% (tuna, chum salmon, bonito, yellowtail snapper, whale meat).
-The proportion of complete proteins (with the exception of holothurians) is 95-97% of their total amount, the digestibility of proteins reaches 97%.
+The mass fraction of squirrels and hydrobionts ranges from 7-8% (sea cucumber, cucumber, smoothhead) to 22-23% (tuna, chum salmon, bonito, yellowtail snapper, whale meat).
+The share of complete proteins (with the exception of sea cucumbers) is 95-97% of their total quantity, the digestibility of proteins reaches 97%.

-The taste properties of fish products are largely due to non-protein nitrogenous extractive substances, among which free amino acids and gaunidine derivatives (creatine, creatinine, creatine phosphate, methylguanidine) are the main ones for a long time.
+The taste properties of fish products are largely due to non-protein nitrogenous extractive substances, the main ones of which are free amino acids and gaunidine derivatives (creatine, creatinine, creatine phosphate, methylguanidine).

-Trimstilamine, from the group of nitrogenous volatile bases, is the key substance that determines the typical "herring" smell of salty foods.
-Along with low molecular weight nitrogenous substances, carbonyl compounds, organic acids and sulfur compounds are involved in the formation of flavoring properties.
-In particular, hydrogen sulfide, which is formed during the heat treatment of fish, is the main component of the smell of sterilized canned fish.
-Amino acid-lipid complexes play an important role in creating the characteristic aroma of dried fish.
+Trimstylamine, from the group of nitrogenous volatile bases, is a key substance that determines the typical “herring” smell of salty foods.
+Along with low molecular weight nitrogenous substances, carbonyl compounds, organic acids and sulfur compounds participate in the formation of flavor and aromatic properties.
+In particular, hydrogen sulfide, which is formed during heat treatment of fish, is the main component of the odor of sterilized canned fish.
+Amnoacid-lipid complexes play an important role in creating the characteristic aroma of dried fish.

-Anchovy, herring, salmon and some other fish families are distinguished by the presence of active proteolytic ferts (pepsin, trypsin, erepsin of the digestive organs and muscle cathepsins), which play an important role in the maturation of salted fish products.
+The families of anchovies, herrings, salmons and some other fish are distinguished by the presence of active proteolytic fertes (pepsin, trypsin, erepsin of the digestive organs and cathepsins of muscles), which play an important role in the ripening of salted fish products.

-The mass fraction of lipids in the muscles ranges from 0.2-0.6% (haddock, squid, pollock, cod, crustaceans) to 30-34% (common eel, Siberian sterlet, Caspian lamprey, herring during the feeding period), cod liver reaches 70%, in sturgeon and salmon caviar - 10-17%.
+The mass fraction of lipids in muscles ranges from 0.2-0.6% (haddock, squid, pollack, cod, crustaceans) to 30-34% (river eel, Siberian sterlet, Caspian lamprey, herring during the feeding period), "cod liver reaches 70%, in sturgeon and salmon caviar - 10-17%.

 medium fat content (from 2 to 8%) - sea bass, Caspian sprat, etc.;